 - Driving 30+ mph above the speed limit and weaving in and out of traffic

 Aggravated reckless driving would be a Class E felony.

 The new legislation is the result of recent tragic accidents.
 At the end of 2010 and beginning of 2011, there were 20 incidents of wrong-way driving on Long Island.
 There have also been numerous fatal accidents involving wrong-way drivers in Albany and the Hudson Valley in recent years.

 With stiffer penalties for reckless driving, it is recommended that you contact an aggressive New York traffic attorney who has a proven track record of assisting drivers who have received New York traffic tickets.
-The Rosenblum Law Firm has a team of experienced attorneys ready to assist you.
+Rosenblum Law has a team of experienced attorneys ready to assist you.
 Email or call 888-883-5529 today.